 Frame size: 27.5 x 31.5in / 70 x 80cm

 Full Artist Bio

 In 1890, seeking a location where he could concentrate on his love of landscape painting, Loiseau travelled to Pont-Aven in Brittany, a small village famous as an artist colony.
 He met Henry Moret, Maxime Maufra, Émile Bernard and other artists of the Pont-Aven School.
-He also ascertained a great deal from Gauguin who returned to Pont-Aven in 1890 and again in 1894 from Tahiti, but Loiseau’s early work showed a greater debt to Camille Pissarro and Alfred Sisley.
+Loiseau also ascertained a great deal from Gauguin, who returned to Pont-Aven in 1890 and again in 1894 from Tahiti, though his early work showed a greater debt to Camille Pissarro and Alfred Sisley.

-From the end of the 19th century, Loiseau enjoyed great international success, with patrons in the United States and in Europe collecting his work.
+Loiseau first exhibited at the Salon des Indépendants in 1893.
+From the end of the 19th century, he enjoyed great international success, with patrons in the United States and in Europe collecting his work.
 His paintings are represented in numerous museums, private collections and important galleries in Paris, the Thyssen-Bornemisza in Madrid, and the Metropolitan Museum of Art in New York.